 spectrum disorders using strategies based on principles of Applied Behavior Analysis (ABA).
 This workshop is designed for parents and professionals working in home, birth-to-three, preschool and early elementary settings and is conducted in small group (days 2 & 3).

 - How the characteristics of ASD impact learning

 - How to implement a basic teaching loop using fundemental behavioral strategies

 - How to utilize visual supports to enhance learning

 *Prerequisite: attendance at Day 1 workshop

-This workshop is led by Ashley Penney, M.Ed., BCBA, and Robin Talley, M.Ed., BCBA.
+This workshop is led by our team of BCBA's and SLP's.
 ABA Boot Camp is held at the UW Autism Center from 9:00am - 4:00pm.
 Clock hours are available upon request.
 Space is limited.
-The cost of this workshop is as follows:

 Day 1 Only: $150

 For more information, please view the flyer here or contact us at 1.877.408.UWAC (8922) or email@example.com.